NYC Restaurant Week

 Italian, Williamsburg

-If you read my earlier post about Brunching in Brooklyn, Leuca is on my list of places to Brunch, but, it’s wonderful for dinner as well.
+If you read my earlier post about Brunching in Brooklyn, Leuca is on my list of places to Brunch, but it’s also wonderful for dinner.
 I love the NYC feel of the place and the Restaurant Week menu is AMAZING.
 I am looking forward to trying some newbies on the menu – see my list below.
-I have placed a (*) by the items I’ve tried.
+There is an a (*) by the items I’ve tried.

 Here’s what I’m trying for Lunch & Dinner: